galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >
 >       Variant calls with an AF higher than this value, but lower than the AF threshold for consensus variants will be considered questionable and the respective sites be masked (with Ns) in the consensus sequence.
 >
->    - *"4: aligned reads data for depth calculation"*: `Full processed reads for variant calling`
+>    - *"4: aligned reads data for depth calculation"*: `Fully processed reads for variant calling`
 >
 >       Collection with fully processed BAMs generated by the first workflow.
 >